|Greg FitzHarris, PhD, BSc

 Her research interests are in stem cells in the pituitary and hypothalamus, especially with regard to signalling pathways involved in cell fate decisions.
 Additionally, her current research explores the impact of maternal exposures to endocrine disrupting chemicals on pituitary development and function.
 She works with whole animal mouse models and primary organ and cell culture.

 |João Ramalho-Santos, PhD

-Associate Professor of Cell, Reproductive and Developmental Biology, University of Coimbra, Portugal
+Professor of Cell, Reproductive and Developmental Biology, Department of Life Sciences and Center for Neuroscience and Cell Biology, University of Coimbra, Portugal

 His research focuses on metabolism and mitochondria, as it relates both to sperm quality (with implications for human Assisted Reproduction Technologies), and pluripotent stem cells (and their ability to differentiate).